Master of Arts in Religion

 - Applicant must have earned a Bachelor’s degree from a regionally accredited institution with a minimum cumulative GPA of 3.0 on a 4-point scale, or the equivalent from a non-U.S. institution.
 Students with a GPA below 3.0 will need to demonstrate the ability to do work at the graduate level.
 Applicants who have not earned a baccalaureate degree from a recognized and U.S. regionally accredited institution or its educational equivalent will be considered individually.

-- Applicant must complete the application from that is available on the seminary website.
+- Applicant must complete the application form that is available on the seminary website.

 - Applicant should request references from three persons who can attest to the applicant's promise for graduate study.
 References use the form at this link: Reference Form, and must be submitted to applicant in a sealed envelope.
 Recommenders should be persons who have known the applicant for more than 1 year and who have knowledge of the intellectual and ministerial abilities of the applicant.